Renice-Owino/Renice-Owino/README.md

 - 🌱 I’m currently learning nuxtjs & Vuejs
 - 👯 I’m looking to collaborate on any fun project
 - 🤔 I’m looking for help with React Js
-- 💬 Ask me anything
+- 💬 Ask me anything about anything
 - 📫 How to reach me: reniceo18@gmail.com
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: The QWERTY keyboard was invented to slow down typing.